Duvet: History

 Feather duvets came late to England.
-Samuel Pepys slept under one on 9th September 1665 while visiting his friend Captain George Cocke, whose wife was from Danzig.
-Paul Rycaut was among the first to try and promote the duvet in England.
+Samuel Pepys slept under one on 9 September 1665 while visiting his friend Captain George Cocke, whose wife was from Danzig.
+Paul Rycaut was among the first to try to promote the duvet in England.
 Around 1700, he sent six-pound bags of down to his friends with instructions, warning that "the coverlet must be quilted high and in large panes, or otherwise it will not be warme".
 He also tried to sell them without success.

-In the mid-18th century, Thomas Nugent, an Englishman on a grand tour then passing through Westphalia, observed with surprise:
+In the mid-18th century, Thomas Nugent, a Briton on a grand tour then passing through Westphalia, observed with surprise:

-Feather coverings came to be used in England in the mid-19th century, just as feather mattresses became common, and were unsurprisingly known as "continental quilts".
+Feather coverings came to be used in the United Kingdom in the mid-19th century, just as feather mattresses became common, and were unsurprisingly known as "continental quilts".
 They were not, however, universal.
 Of a British traveller in Germany in the 1930s, it was said that "She even learned to like feather quilts ('they don't seem to know about blankets – perhaps they didn't have them in the middle ages')".
 Duvets remained uncommon in Britain until the 1960s.

 Duvets are the most common form of bed covering, especially in northern Europe.
 They became popular throughout the world in the late 20th century.
+They are reported as being introduced to Britain by Sir Terence Conran who sold them in via his London Habitat store commencing in 1964; Conran had encountered them in Sweden in the previous decade and believed that they offered an alternative to the traditional, cumbersome British method of bed-making that involved a top sheet, blankets, with sometimes also a thinner (British style) "eiderdown" on the top for extra warmth.
+British users gradually came to prefer the style of sleeping under a duvet for the freedom of movement it offered and the reduced feel of weight on the body, in addition to the simplification of the bed making process.

 Description

 A modern duvet, like a sleeping bag, may be filled with down or feathers of various quality and cost, or silk, wool, cotton, or artificial fibers such as polyester batting.

-Duvets can reduce the complexity of making a bed, as they can be used without a top sheet, blankets or quilts or other bed covers.
-Duvets can be made warmer than blankets without becoming heavy.
-The duvet itself fits into a specially made cover, usually of cotton or a cotton-polyester blend.
-The duvet cover can be removed and laundered as often as the bottom sheet and pillow cases.
-The duvet itself may be cleaned much more rarely, and depending on its contents, may require specialist dry cleaning.
+Duvets can be made warmer than blankets without becoming heavy, and thereby can reduce the complexity of making a bed, as they can be used without additional blankets, quilts or other bed covers.
+Although bed making is indeed simpler using a duvet than its traditional "sheet plus blankets" equivalent, this may come at a cost: since a duvet is, by its nature, a fixed thermal efficiency or "tog rating", multiple duvets, of different tog ratings, may be required to be purchased per individual bed to suit the variation in warmth as required for the different seasons if adamant on not tossing a blanket on top for added warmth.